kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/migrate-from-thanos-to-kubecost-2.0.md

 kubecost-etl-utils-6cdd489596-5dl75           1/1     Running   0          6d20h
 ```

 This can take some time depending on how many unique containers are running in the environment and how much ETL data is in the object store.
-Once the changes are applied and Aggregator is deployed, a couple importants steps are happening in the backend:
+A couple importants steps are happening in the background which take time to complete.

 * The ETL Utils image is building the directory structure in the object store needed by Aggregator to pull the ETL data.
-* SQL tables are building
+* SQL tables are building.

 Ensure all data loads into the UI before moving onto step 7.